piotrmielkeQA/Postman/README.md

 ## Introduction
 This project has basic API tests, written in Postman.
+In this project I used all methods like (GET, POST, DELETE, PUT, PATCH).
+For every request I added basic tests (assertion of status code).

 To tests using JSON Server
 [JSON Server]([http://automationpractice.com/index.php](https://github.com/typicode/json-server))